AdobeDocs/campaign-classic.en/help/web/using/about-web-applications.md

 You can create new templates via the **[!UICONTROL Resources > Templates > Web Application templates]** node of the Adobe Campaign tree.

-The creation wizard lets you select the options you want to enable, as shown below.
+The creation assistant lets you select the options you want to enable, as shown below.

 ![](assets/webapp_create_template.png)